rabbitmq/rabbitmq-website/README.md

 live          | The current version of the website.
 This must represent whatever's deployed to [www.rabbitmq.com](http://www.rabbitmq.com/). stable        | Changes to the website that will correspond to the next point (maintenance) release of RabbitMQ.
 This gets merged into live when the release occurs. master        | Changes to the website that will correspond to the next release of RabbitMQ.
 This gets merged into live when the release occurs.
-Normally this should represent whatever's deployed to [next.rabbitmq.com](http://next.rabbitmq.com/). stage         | The staging version of the website.
-Only relevant while a release is being prepared, it acts to snapshot master in case changes are made to that during the release process.
+Normally this should represent whatever's deployed to [next.rabbitmq.com](http://next.rabbitmq.com/).

 ## Development environment